Morpeth RFC

 Morpeth Rugby Football Club is an English rugby union club based in Morpeth, Northumberland.
-The 1st XV team currently plays in North 1 East, having previously reached the national levels of the sport for the first time in 2019–20.
-The club operates 4 Senior Men's sides and Colts regularly playing each weekend, plus 'Morpeth Ranters' Vets, a Senior Ladies team and 3 Girls rugby squads, as well as a Minis/Junior rugby setup with teams ranging from U6 > U16.
+The 1st XV team currently play in Regional 2 North, having previously reached the national levels of the sport for the first time in 2019–20.
+The club operates three senior men's sides and colts regularly playing each weekend, plus 'Morpeth Ranters' Vets, a senior ladies team and three girls rugby squads, as well as a full range of age grade rugby with teams ranging from under-6 to under-16.